Dong-JinKim/DRCaptioning/README.md

 # DRCaptioning
 ---
-The instruction of the relational captioning.
+The instruction of the object-centric caption generation.

 # Preliminaries
 Our model is implemented in [Torch](http://torch.ch/), and depends on the following packages: